Dice Coach & Instructors / Newsletter / Contact / Home

 PorkChop's CRAT

-Here's how I track and evaluate whether I am altering the frequency table.
+Here's a simple way to track and evaluate whether you are altering the frequency table.
 It's easier if you use an Excel spreadsheet but you can also do it by hand.
-To get a reasonably valid statistical sample, you're going to throw the dice AT LEAST 540 times.
-It's best if you do this over the course of several practice sessions.
+To get a reasonably valid statistical sample, you're going to throw the dice AT LEAST 540 times which is 15 sets of 36 rolls.
+I could take up to three hours to log in 540 rolls.
+Of course you could do this over the course of a few practice sessions.
 You should use one specific pre set for each practice session.
 It's even BETTER if you have someone noting the rolls for you, that way you can concentrate on your throwing mechanics.
+(My wife said NO!)

 To track your rolls: Throw the dice, add 1 to whatever the previous total was in the corresponding Total Rolls column.